analogdevicesinc/libiio/README_BUILD.md

 `WITH_ZSTD`               | OFF | Support for ZSTD compressed metadata    |

 Options which effect iiod only.
-These are only avalible on Linux.
+These are only available on Linux.

 Cmake Options       | Default | Description                                    |
 ------------------- | ------- | ---------------------------------------------- |